CxWatcher/SmartTVKick/README.md

 - Press Next or Back to Close Keyboard
 - Press Back to exit out of a Live Stream
 - Press Menu for Quality Controls
+- Use DPAD for up and down Streamer Selection

 ### How to install
 #### Easy